Enter the site

 In 2014, a people’s victory was celebrated at the United Nations Human Rights Council: the adoption of Resolution 26/9 which established a new Intergovernmental Working Group (IGWG) to develop an international legally binding instrument to regulate transnational corporations (TNCs) and other companies with respect to human rights.

-During the fourth session of the IGWG this year, from 15 to 19 October in Geneva, negotiations will continue based on a Zero Draft released in July, the Elements Paper presented in 2017 and the results of the three previous sessions of the IGWG.
+During the fifth session of the IGWG this year, from 12 to 19 October in Geneva, negotiations will continue based on a revised draft, the 2018 Zero Draft, the Elements Paper presented in 2017 and the results of the three previous sessions of the IGWG.

 Once again social movements are preparing a parallel Week of Mobilization in Geneva, preceded by advocacy efforts in capitals and at regional levels around the world, led by Friends of the Earth member groups and allies.